 Try using the methods above in order to deter them from destroying your feeders,

 Once they are able to reach your wooden feeder, they'll make short work of chewing it apart to get at the bird seed.

 Look for feeders that are made from tough plastic such as Lexan, as well as metal-reinforced portals where the birds get the seed.

 Another good choice is a plastic tubular feeder surrounded by a grid of vinyl-coated wire.
 Hung from a branch with a baffle on top has worked very well in preventing squirrels from eating.

-One of my favorites is made of steel and has a spring loaded platform on which the weight of the critter will close the feeder door.
+One of my favorites is made of steel and has a spring loaded platform on which the weight of the squirrel or large bird will close the feeder door.
 This type of feeder can be placed just about anywhere.
 While a bit pricey, this unit will last for years and is an excellent investment.
 See one here: Spring Loaded.
 This type also allows room for birds like Cardinals to feed from.